tapfortap/Documentation/make-money/reward-moment.md

 Rewards are congratulatory brand messages that gift a player with a reward after a moment of achievement.
 Rewards are NOT value exchange ads.
 They are implemented after an achievement moment, like getting a high-score or completing a goal.
 Examples of past Reward offers include: $5 off Fanatics, free travel size Sexy Hair products, and a free month box subscription to Thrive Market.

-## When to display the ad?

-Display the ad to congratulate the user after an achievement moment.

-To be effective, achievement moments must be contextually relevant to each user.
-Pick multiple achievement events to appeal to users of all levels and to capitalize on the reward unit inventory.

 ## Achievement Moment Examples